 If revenue targets across sales, marketing and customer success aren’t aligned.

 When your go-to-market teams aren’t aligned it may seem like you’re on the same page, but you’re really speaking a different language.
 In disconnected teams, marketing can be meeting one set of goals (number of people at an event, webinar attendees, eBook downloads etc.) but if sales isn’t hitting revenue targets, achieving those goals won’t mean much in the bigger picture.
 Alternatively, if marketing is delivering what they believe are qualified leads according to plan, but sales are not working those leads, the entire revenue organization is at risk.
 This is what disconnection looks like.

 If key business metrics don’t match up.

-Historically, sales, marketing and customer success would focus on meeting departmental goals, working in their own technology stack, with their own budgets and resources.
+Historically, sales, marketing, and customer success would focus on meeting departmental goals, working in their own technology stack, with their own budgets and resources.
 This lead to siloed, disconnected data and activities that didn’t match up.
-Revenue Operations teams use a single source of truth to measure and analyze the entire funnel and make decisions to achieve joint goals.
+Revenue Operations teams use a single source of truth to measure and analyze the entire funnel, reduce friction between go-to-market teams, and make decisions to achieve joint goals.

 If there is never-ending intraorganizational bickering.